-For each device in the sample set, check that the anti-malware software is installed, operational and updated in accordance with vendors instructions.
+For each device in the sample set, check that the anti-malware software is installed and running.

-Depending on the software being used, the assessor will determine whether to test the requirement using test files as described in sub-tests 3.1.1, 3.1.2 and the manual check in sub-test 3.1.3 or through manual checks as described in sub-test 3.1.4.
+Depending on the software being used, the assessor will determine whether to test the requirement using test files as described in sub-tests 3.1.1 and 3.1.2 or through manual checks as described in sub-test 3.1.3.